 We have not done enough.

 It’s our responsibility to implement change within our company, within our communities, and within ourselves.
 Today, we are working on ways to bring greater equity into our thinking as individuals, our company structure, and our ongoing initiatives.
-We’re also putting our money behind the following organizations and initiatives working tirelessly on the frontlines to provide material change to impacted communities:
+We’re supporting the following organizations and initiatives working tirelessly on the frontlines to provide material change to impacted communities:

 - Founded in 1940, the National Association for the Advancement of Colored People’s legal branch is one of the nation’s largest organizations advocating for and litigating racial justice issues.